firedrakeproject/firedrake/docs/source/firedrake_usa_25.rst

 Conference venue
 ----------------

 The conference will take place in the Bill Daniel Student Center in Room 202 in the heart of the Baylor campus.
-A `campus map <https://map.baylor.edu/>`__ is available online, and both Apple Maps and Google Maps accurate locate the Bill Daniel Student Center.
+A `campus map <https://map.baylor.edu/>`__ is available online, and both Apple Maps and Google Maps accurately locate the Bill Daniel Student Center.

 Accommodation
 -------------

 We have reserved a block of hotel rooms at SpringHill Suites Waco, about a 15 minute walk from the Bill Daniel Student Center.
 Follow `this link <https://www.marriott.com/event-reservations/reservation-link.mi?id=1734040121673&key=GRP&guestreslink2=true&app=resvlink/>`__ to hold your room.
 The group rate is only available until 20 January 2025.

 Conference dinner